jerridan/shardVPN/README.md

 * Server location: Montreal, Canada
 * Server outbound rules: All TCP and UDP connections, ICMP protocols 0 and 8
 * Server inbound rules: TCP ports 22 and 1194

+### Troubleshooting
+If you are receiving the following error message while trying to connect to the VPN server:

+`Can't assign requested address`

+You need to flush your routing table.
+The simple way is to restart your local machine.
+Another way is to run the following commands:

+1. `sudo ifconfig en1 down` (or `en0` if on an ethernet connection)
+1. `sudo route flush`
+1. `sudo ifconfig en1 up`